2factorauth/twofactorauth/CONTRIBUTING.md

 First and foremost, make sure the new site meets our [definition requirements][definitions] of two factor authentication.

-If you are adding multiple sites to the TwoFactorAuth list, please create a new git branch for each website, and submit a separate pull request for each branch.
+If you are adding multiple sites to 2FA Directory, please create a new git branch for each website, and submit a separate pull request for each branch.
-More information regarding how to create new git branches can be found on [GitHub's Help Page][github-tutorial] or [DigitalOcean's Tutorial][do-tutorial].
+More information regarding how to create new git branches can be found on [GitHub's Help Page][github-tutorial].

 Adding a new website should be pretty straight-forward.
 Create a JSON file in the corresponding [subdirectory][entries] as shown in the following example: